 Choose the right cab IR

 The cabinet impulse response shapes more of the tone than people expect.
 A tight, focused IR from a library like Celestion, ML Sound Lab, OwnHammer or York Audio can transform a fizzy amp into a defined one.
-Audition several and pick the one that sounds tight and full without harsh fizz.
+Audition several and pick the one that sounds tight and full without harsh fizz; our roundup of the best guitar cab IRs is a good place to start hunting.
 If IRs are new to you, start with what are impulse responses.

 Double-track and mix

 Metal lives on width.
-Record the rhythm twice and pan the takes hard left and right for a solid wall.
-Then high-pass the rumble, dip the low-mid mud, and tame the upper-treble fizz.
+Record the rhythm twice and pan the takes hard left and right for a solid wall; if you have never tracked parts this way, our walkthrough on how to double track guitars shows the workflow.
+Then high-pass the rumble, dip the low-mid mud, and tame the upper-treble fizz; the same carving moves are covered in detail in how to EQ guitars in a mix.
 Keep the bass guitar locked with the guitars so the low end stays tight.
 Our guide to mixing distorted guitars covers the full chain.

 Lock the guitars to the bass and drums